Wasps & Wasp Control

 - Cover or move compost piles away from the house.
 Wasps love compost because of the infinite food sources.
 They love rotten fruit!

 Wasps are not a pest you want to share your home or yard with, but they are easy to control.
 After removing the nests, wasps will typically leave the property and not come back.
 They do not generally re-nest in the same spot more than once.
 The challenging part about wasps is identifying the nest and removing them.

 A professional wasp control service will remove the nest safely and ensure the wasps leave entirely.
 Attempting to remove a wasp nest yourself will heighten the risk of being swarmed by the whole colony.

 Dangers of Wasps

-Wasps are highly territorial, which heightens the danger of them nest in your yard.
-Anyone who accidentally stumbles upon a wasp nest is at high risk of being attacked by wasps.
+Wasps are highly territorial, which heightens the danger of them nesting in your yard.
+Anyone who accidentally stumbles upon a wasp nest is at high risk of bites and stings from wasps.
 Unlike bees who only sting one time, wasps will sting several times at once—not just getting stung by a wasp several times, but getting stung by a whole wasp colony.

 The only time wasps attack alone is if they are disturbed while pollinating or gathering.
 If anyone is allergic to wasps, then they may be prone to severe medical complications when stung.
 One of the most significant issues with wasps is their nests are easy to hide.
 The chances of accidentally stepping on or getting too close to a wasp nest are exceedingly high.

-Wasp control programs will drastically reduce the risk of ever having to face a vicious wasp colony attack.
+Wasp control programs will drastically reduce the risk of ever facing a vicious wasp colony attack.